France in the early modern period: Background

 The Peace of Etaples (1492) marks, for some, the beginning of the early modern period in France.

-After the Hundred Years' War (1337–1453), support on the Lancastrian side in The Wars of the Roses and the Treaty of Picquigny (1475)—its official end date—in 1492 and 1493, after support in the Battle of Bosworth Field, Charles VIII of France signed three additional treaties with Henry VII of England, Maximilian I of Habsburg, and Ferdinand II of Aragon respectively at Étaples (1492), Senlis (1493) and in Barcelona (1493).
+After the Hundred Years' War (1337–1453), France supported the Lancastrian side in The Wars of the Roses.
+France and England signed the Treaty of Picquigny in 1475 — the official end date of the Hundred Years' War.
+In 1492 and 1493, after supporting the victorious House of Tudor in the Battle of Bosworth Field, Charles VIII of France signed three additional treaties with Henry VII of England, Maximilian I of Habsburg, and Ferdinand II of Aragon respectively at Étaples (1492), Senlis (1493) and in Barcelona (1493).
 As the 15th century drew to a close, French kings could take confidence in the fact that England had been mostly driven from their territory and so they could now embark on an expansionist foreign policy.
 The invasion of Italy by Charles VIII in 1494 began 62 years of war with the Habsburgs (the Italian Wars).